TM2611/digital-garden/_notes/002 Permanent Notes/Awareness.md

 1. Seeing rubbish scattered along a beach or feeling heat on a particularly warm day.
 2. Hearing about the existence of climate change or pollution on the news, but not knowing how or why these issues are interconnected or what can be done about them.

 Both of these scenarios illustrate being aware of environmental issues without necessarily understanding broader implications.
-Awareness and understanding are two related but separate entities.
-See [[Awareness vs Understanding]] for a deeper look into the difference between the two.
+Awareness and understanding are two related but separate entities - see [[Awareness vs Understanding]].

 # Thoughts/Questions